amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 Use Arrays when…
 - You need to access data in random order fast (using an index).
 - Your data is multi-dimensional (e.g., matrix, tensor).
-- when there is a limit on memory as the requirement of memory is less due to actual data being stored within the index in the array.

 Use Linked Lists when:
 - You will access your data sequentially.